Azure/azure-sdk-for-python/sdk/face/azure-ai-vision-face/README.md

 There're two different components in the authentication: a mobile application and an app server/orchestrator.
 Before uploading the video stream, the app server has to create a session, and then the mobile client could upload the payload with a `session authorization token` to call the liveness detection.
-The app server can query for the liveness detection result and audit logs anytime untill the session is deleted.
+The app server can query for the liveness detection result and audit logs anytime until the session is deleted.

 The Liveness detection operation can not only confirm if the input is live or spoof, but also verify whether the input belongs to the expected person's face, which is called **liveness detection with face verification**.
 For the detail